My lender offered me a home equity line of credit (HELOC). What is a HELOC?

 If you are having trouble with your bills, taking out a HELOC to pay down your debt may cause more trouble for you and put your home at risk.

-A HUD-approved housing counselor can:
+A HUD-approved housing counseling agency can:

 - Advise you on managing your money and debts